hharryyf/codeforcepractice/README.md

 the words are sorted after we called a stable sort on pages.
 This can be done efficiently by top-sort (just a partial order problem). https://codeforces.com/problemset/problem/1424/M

+831. Trash Problem (diff=2100, implementation)
+The idea is design a data structure that supports insert, delete and query the min/max and largest difference between two consequtive elements after sorting.
+A set and a multiset would work. https://codeforces.com/problemset/problem/1418/D